 Infection occurs in 1-2% of cases, regardless of whether the treatment has been done correctly.
 Over the years, this percentage could increase considerably if the patient has a form of gum disease such as periodontitis or pyorrhea which has been left untreated, or if they don’t maintain a good level of oral hygiene at home.
 It is therefore important to ensure good habits when it comes to looking after dental implants.

 Another way in which rejection of dental implants can be avoided is the choice of surgeon, their experience and knowledge, as well as the use of 3D technology.
 The 3D scanner enables the surgeon to have an accurate view of the maxillary bone, ultimately reducing complications that may increase the risk of failure of the dental implant.

 The premature rejection of dental implants tends to occur due to habits such as bruxism, or teeth clenching at night, which subject the implants to excessive force and therefore cause them to fail.

-There are many advantages of having good dental implants and it´s therefore important to choose a centre with professionals who have a wide-range of experience and knowledge about Implant Dentistry, as well as having access to 3D technology and surgical microscopes, which reduce the chance of implant failure.
+There are many advantages of having good dental implants, and it’s therefore important to choose a centre with professionals who have a wide range of experience and knowledge about Implant Dentistry, as well as having access to 3D technology and surgical microscopes, which reduce the chance of implant failure.
 All of these elements will enable us to enjoy a healthy mouth, for longer.

 Clinica Pronova has been the referral centre for Implant Dentistry in Mallorca for the last 17 years.
-Our knowledge of advanced techniques as well as the use of microscopes enable us to achieve excellent results.
+Our knowledge of advanced techniques as well as the use of microscopes enables us to achieve excellent results.
 Come and discover what our team of specialists can do for your oral health.